2017–18 Regionalliga: Regionalliga Nordost

 18 teams from the states of Berlin, Brandenburg, Mecklenburg-Vorpommern, Saxony and Thuringia competed in the sixth season of the reformed Regionalliga Nordost; 15 teams were retained from last season and 3 teams were promoted from the Oberliga.
 VSG Altglienicke were promoted from 2016–17 NOFV-Oberliga Nord and BSG Chemie Leipzig from 2016–17 NOFV-Oberliga Süd.
 A play-off was held between the two leagues' runners-up, Optik Rathenow and Germania Halberstadt, to determine the last participant.
 Halberstadt won the play-off on aggregate and were promoted.
 The season started on 29 July 2017.

 Regionalliga West

-18 teams from North Rhine-Westphalia competed in the sixth season of the reformed Regionalliga West; 14 teams were retained from last season and 4 were promoted from the Oberliga.
-SC Paderborn were originally relegated from the 2016–17 3.
+18 teams from North Rhine-Westphalia competed in the sixth season of the reformed Regionalliga West; 14 teams retained from last season and 4 promoted from the Oberliga.
+Originally, SC Paderborn were relegated from the 2016–17 3.
 Liga, but retained their place in 3.
 Liga following 1860 Munich's failure to obtain a license for the 2017–18 3.
 Liga.
 KFC Uerdingen were promoted from the 2016–17 Oberliga Niederrhein, TuS Erndtebrück and Westfalia Rhynern from the 2016–17 Oberliga Westfalen and FC Wegberg-Beeck from the 2016–17 Oberliga Mittelrhein.
 The season started on 28 July 2017.